gfsd3v/adguardexporter-no-geoip/README.md

 - Authenticated access to AdGuard Home API
 - Rich metrics: total queries, blocked queries, upstream stats, per-client stats
+- Supported endpoints
+   - `/control/status`
-- Supports `/control/status`, `/control/stats` & `control/querylog` endpoints
+   - `/control/stats`
+   - `/control/querylog`
 - Customizable scrape interval
 - Lightweight single binary or Docker container

 ---

-## 🏗️ Built With
+## Built With

 - [Go (Golang)](https://golang.org/)
 - [Prometheus Client Library](https://github.com/prometheus/client_golang)
 - [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome)

 ---
-## ✅ Prerequisites
+## Prerequisites

 Before running this exporter, make sure:

-- 🛡️ AdGuard Home is up and running
+- AdGuard Home is up and running
-- 🔐 You have a valid AdGuard username & password
+- You have a valid AdGuard username & password
-- 📡 Prometheus is configured to scrape this exporter
+- Prometheus is configured to scrape this exporter
-- 🐳 Docker installed (or alternatively Go 1.20+ for building from source)
+- Docker installed (or alternatively Go 1.20+ for building from source)
-- 🔓 Port `9600` is available on your system
+- Port `9617` is available on your system

 To make sure the endpoint is valid, you can check the endpoints via curl